yichunzhao/jpa-cache-spring/README.md

 #### Path-resource Sematics

 Each path is interpreted as a Spring resource.
-Folders,  resources and test resources are projected to the class path root, which can referred by keyword *classpath:* or *'/'*

-"classpath:data.sql" or "/schema.sql".
-A plain path, like "xyz-test.sql" is referred to the package path that the class is defined.
+Folders,  resources and test resources are projected to the class path root, which can be referred by keyword *classpath:* or *'/'*, fx: "classpath:data.sql" or "/schema.sql".
+A plain path without keywords, like "xyz-test.sql" is referred to the package path that the class is defined.